myhro/docs-content/content/reference/update.md

 ## Updating to a specific image version {#specificversion}

-I you want to make sure the component uses a specific version of your image, you would first tag your image using a specific version number and then upload t to the registry.
+I you want to make sure the component uses a specific version of your image, you would first tag your image using a specific version number and then upload it to the registry.
 For example:

 ```nohighlight